api-search/rules/README.md

   Actions property type for APIs.json</a>, and explore <a href="https://guidance.apievangelist.com/guidance/pipelines/github-actions.html" target="_blank">GitHub Actions</a> more via API Evangelist guidance.
-message: Has a GitHub Action.
+message: Has a GitHub Action
 severity: info
 given:
   - $.apis.*.properties.*